 By February we're back at it.
 For sure we have to get the taxes out of the way because we won't have time come March or April.
 There are also a few winter projects to tackle, most notably the model train enhancements for the next season.
 Also the February/March timeframe is back to school time for us.
 Both the Minnesota and National Christmas Tree Associations hold educational conferences on a variety of tree growing related subjects.

 Then we have to find and spray all the stumps from the prior year.
-They become a home for the Pales Weevil, which, when it hatches will eat on the stems and kill our new seedlings.
+They become a home for the Pales Weevil, which, when they hatch will eat on the stems and kill our new seedlings.

-Also, as the fields open up enough to allow use of equipment without damaging remaining trees, we use the skid steer to yank out the old stumps and roots to allow us to smooth out the field for subsequent replanting.
+Then, as the fields open up enough to allow use of equipment without damaging remaining trees, we use the skid steer to yank out the old stumps and roots to allow us to smooth out the field for subsequent replanting.
 Using the skid steer is the easy part, then we have to load and haul them to a burn pile (there is far too much dirt in the roots to consider chipping them) .
 We also have to hand pull out any remaining roots or clip them off if they can't be pulled out.
 While we may start this task in the spring, we do it throughout the year as "filler" whenever we have a little extra time.

 Phil has the hard job of driving the tractor because "someone has to keep the rows straight"